katiestar99/ansible/docs/docsite/rst/network/dev_guide/developing_plugins_network.rst

 .. code-block:: python

-  from ansible.module_utils.connection import Connection
+  from assible.module_utils.connection import Connection

   def get_config(module):
-      # module is your AnsibleModule instance.
+      # module is your AssibleModule instance.
       connection = Connection(module._socket_path)

       # You can now call any method (that doesn't start with '_') of the connection